Property Tax2026-03-16

 Commercial rentals with 250+ doors qualify under the 250+ doors test for unlimited losses.
 This treats large-scale operations as active, avoiding passive limitations.
 Ideal for multi-unit commercial rental income portfolios.

 Verify door count across all qualifying properties annually.
 Combine with cost segregation study for accelerated depreciation rental property benefits.
-Strong records support claims in rental tax records for IRS compliance.
+Strong records support claims in rental tax records for HMRC compliance.

 Qualified Business Income Deduction

-Calculate QBI using your Schedule E net rental income from line 22.
+Calculate QBI using your UK property pages (SA105) net rental income from line 22.
 Take 20% of that amount as the initial deduction.
 Then apply limits like W-2 wages and 2.5% of unadjusted basis immediately after acquisition, or UBIA.

 For rentals, meet the safe harbor under Notice 2019-07 by logging 250+ hours of property management each year.
 Keep records of time spent on repairs, tenant screening, and rent collection.
 This helps qualify rental activities as a trade or business for QBI purposes.

 Phaseouts start above income thresholds using a formula based on taxable income.
 Use tax software like TurboTax for the QBI worksheet, which shows step-by-step calculations.
-Always verify against IRS rules for rental property taxes.
+Always verify against HMRC rules for rental taxes.

 QBI Calculation Worksheet Steps

-Start with net rental income from Schedule E line 22, such as $24,000.
+Start with net rental income from UK property pages (SA105) line 22, such as $24,000.
 Compute 20% of QBI, which equals $4,800 here.
 This forms the base for your potential deduction on rental income.

 Next, check the W-2 wage limit and 2.5% UBIA cap.
 For rental properties without employees, the deduction may face restrictions.
 Compare these to your tentative 20% amount and take the lesser value.